IanRohrbacher/Getting-Started-With-Arduino/README.md

 # Contents
-> Created by Ian Rohrbacher for HacKSU
+> This is a demo created by Ian Rohrbacher for HacKSU at Kent State University

 * [Gettting Started](#gettting-started)
 * [Digital Signals](#digital-signals)